tayloraswift/swift-png/README.md

 [![License](https://img.shields.io/badge/license-GPL3-ff3079.svg)](https://github.com/kelvin13/maxpng/blob/master/LICENSE.gpl3)
 [![Queen](https://img.shields.io/badge/taylor-swift-e030ff.svg)](https://www.google.com/search?q=where+is+ts6&oq=where+is+ts6)

-**MaxPNG** is written in *pure Swift* with the exception of one dependency on the `zlib` C library, the standard Linux compression library.
-MaxPNG does not reference or use Apple’s Foundation library.

-MaxPNG is simple to use:
+An efficient, powerful, safe, and free PNG library, written in pure Swift.
+MaxPNG is

+### *…modern*

+MaxPNG is written in pure Swift, and it has a dependency on just a single C library — [zlib](http://www.zlib.net/).
+MaxPNG makes no reference to slow, legacy Objective C frameworks, in fact, it doesn’t even import Foundation.
+You get the benefit of a comfortable Swift API, without the overhead of aging Apple frameworks.
+MaxPNG is actively maintained, and builds on the latest Swift 3.1.

+### *…easy to use*

+Decode or encode a PNG file in just one function call.

 ````swift
 import MaxPNG